reflect/amazon-hq2-proposals/README.md

 # Amazon HQ2 Proposals

-This repo contains a simpl single page app that aggregates links to all the Amazon HQ2 proposals that can be found on the internet.
+This repo contains a simple single page app that aggregates links to all the Amazon HQ2 proposals that can be found on the internet.

 ## Adding a Proposal